wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Recursive Resolvers SHOULD limit the number of networks and
       answers they keep in the cache for a given query.

-   o  Recursive Resolvers SHOULD limit the number of total different
-      networks that they keep in cache.

-   o  Recursive Resolvers should never send ECS options with a SCOPE
-      PREFIX-LENGTH that is longer than they are willing to cache.
-      Similarly, if using the backwards-compatible SCOPE PREFIX-LENGTH